All Products

 • To maximize training performance, increase the number of GPUs and set per_device_train_batch_size to a higher value first.

 • In most cases, the global batch size ranges from 64 to 256.
-If a small amount of training data is involved, you can appropriately reduce the global batch size.
+For small training datasets, reduce the global batch size appropriately.

-• You need to configure the seq_length parameter as needed.
-For example, if the maximum length of a text sequence in a dataset is 50, you can set this parameter to 64 (a power of 2).
+• Configure the seq_length parameter based on your dataset.
+For example, if the maximum text sequence length in a dataset is 50, set this parameter to 64 (a power of 2).

-• If the training loss decreases too slowly or does not converge, we recommend that you increase the learning rate specified by the learning_rate parameter.
-You also need to confirm whether the quality of the training data is guaranteed.
+• If the training loss decreases too slowly or does not converge, increase the learning rate specified by the learning_rate parameter.
+Also confirm whether the training data quality is adequate.

 Table 1.
 Full hyperparameters